 Your Neurodiversity Coach

-If you're here, chances are you know what it feels like to have a busy brain, to struggle with the intensity of your emotions, to lose track of time, and to stay organised.
-It is draining trying to fit in.
+If you're here, chances are you know what it feels like to have a busy brain, to struggle with the intensity of your emotions, or to lose track of time and stay organised.

 Nick, neurodiversity coach